Amstrad PCW: PcW16

 This model, whose display labelled it "PcW16", was introduced in 1995 at a price of £299.
-Despite its name it was totally incompatible with all previous PCW systems.
-Instead of having two operating environments, Locoscript for word processing and CP/M for other uses, it had its own GUI operating system, known as "Rosanne".
-This could only run one application at a time, and starting another application made the previous one save all the files it had changed and then close.
-The bundled word processor was produced by Creative Technology, and could read Locoscript files but saved them in its own format.
+Despite its name it is totally incompatible with all previous PCW systems.
+Instead of having two operating environments, LocoScript for word processing, and CP/M for other uses, it had its own GUI operating system, known as "Rosanne".
+This can only run one application at a time, and starting another application makes the previous one save all the files it had changed and then close.
+The bundled word processor was produced by Creative Technology, and can read LocoScript files but saves them in its own format.
 The package also included a spreadsheet, address book, diary, calculator and file manager.
 Amstrad never provided other applications, and very little third-party software was written for the machine.

-The display unit, which also contained the processor, motherboard and RAM, was the standard 640×480 pixels in size and worked in VGA mode.
-The PcW16 included a standard 1.4 MB floppy drive.
-While competitors included hard disk drives with capacities of a few hundred MB to a few GB, the PcW16 used a 1 MB flash memory to store the programs and user files.
-Like previous PCW models, the PcW16 used the 8-bit Zilog Z80 CPU, which first appeared in 1976, while other personal computers used 16-bit CPUs or the more recent 32-bit CPUs.
+The display unit, which also contains the processor, motherboard and RAM, is 640×480 pixels in size and works in VGA mode.
+The PcW16 included a standard 1.4 MB 3½-inch floppy drive.
+While competitors included hard disk drives with capacities of a few hundred MB to a few GB, the PcW16 uses a 1 MB flash memory to store the programs and user files.
+Like previous PCW models the PcW16 uses the 8-bit Z80 CPU, which first appeared in 1976, while contemporary personal computers use 16-bit or 32-bit CPUs.
 The price included a mouse for use with the GUI, but did not include a printer.

-In a May 1996 PCW Plus magazine article Dave Langford expressed a series of concerns about the PcW16: the operating system could not run the many CP/M programs available for previous PCW models; the flash RAM was too small for a large collection of programs, but programs could not be run from the floppy disk, which was designed for backing up files; and a second-hand IBM PC with Locoscript Pro looked like a more sensible upgrade path for users of earlier PCWs.
+In a May 1996 PCW Plus magazine article Dave Langford criticized the PcW16: The operating system could not run the many CP/M programs available for previous PCW models; the flash RAM was too small for a large collection of programs, but programs could not be run from the floppy disk, which was designed for backing up files; and a second-hand IBM PC with LocosSript Pro looked like a more sensible upgrade path for users of earlier PCWs.
 Few PcW16s were sold.